wehlutyk/thesis/content/3-gistr-4-results.md

 we have $\rho(u_d, u_e) = \rho(u_d, u_f) = 1$.
 The measure misrepresents the changes between these utterances, as $u_d$ and $u_e$ can easily be considered to have similar meanings at a high level, and their difference is far less important than the difference between $u_d$ and $u_f$.
-The measure performs reasonably well on utterances inside the same tree however: in that context all utterances come from the same source and have therefore some level of meaning in common, and there is no need to differentiate between the types of transformations that $u_d \rightarrow u_e$ and $u_d \rightarrow u_f$ represent.
+Nonetheless, the measure performs reasonably well on utterances inside the same tree: in that context all utterances come from the same source and have therefore some level of meaning in common, and there is no need to differentiate between the types of transformations that $u_d \rightarrow u_e$ and $u_d \rightarrow u_f$ represent.

 #### Transmissibility and transformation rate

-Together with transformation rate, we examine a measure derived from it: the *transmissibility* of utterances, defined as the proportion of utterances at a given depth whose content words are perfectly transmitted to their child, computed over all the branches of all the trees of an experiment [this measure was introduced as "average success" in @claidiere_cultural_2014].
+Together with transformation rate, we examine a measure derived from it: the *transmissibility* of utterances, defined as the proportion of utterances at a given depth whose content lemmas are perfectly transmitted to their child, computed over all the branches of all the trees of an experiment [this measure was introduced as "average success" in @claidiere_cultural_2014].
-If we note $\mathds{1}_{\lambda(u, u') = 0}$ the success of a subject in transmitting an utterance's content (it equals 1 if the content words of $u$ and $u'$ match perfectly, and 0 if there was any change in content words), the transmissibility of utterances at depth $d$ can be expressed as:
+If we note $\mathds{1}_{\lambda(u, u') = 0}$ the success of a subject in transmitting an utterance's content (it equals 1 if the content lemmas of $u$ and $u'$ match perfectly, and 0 if there was any change in content lemmas), the transmissibility $\eta(d)$ of utterances at depth $d$ can be expressed as:

 $$\eta(d) = \left< \mathds{1}_{\lambda(u, u') = 0} \right>_{\text{$u$ at depth $d$, $u'$ child of $u$}}$$